benallfree/pocketpages/docs/pb_hooks/pages/(main)/docs/static-content.md

 # Serving Static Content in PocketPages

 In PocketPages, serving static content is straightforward and integrated seamlessly into the framework.
-Any file that isn't an EJS template (`*.ejs`) and doesn't begin with a `+` or `_` is treated as a static file.
+Any file that isn't an EJS template (`*.ejs`), doesn't begin with a `+`, and isn't in a `_private` directory is treated as a static file.
 These files are served directly by the underlying Echo framework, which handles content type inference, streaming, and other necessary details.

 ## What is Considered Static Content?